midnightntwrk/midnight-template-repo/.github/ISSUE_TEMPLATE/documentation-improvement.md

 ---
-name: Documentation Improvement
+name: Documentation improvement
-about: Describe this issue template's purpose here.
+about: Report a problem with the documentation
 title: ""
 labels: midnight-template-repo, public
 assignees: ""